Skip to main content

 The usual narrative devices used in movies, theater etc. are not used, such as establishing shots (that set up the next scene so that the viewer can understand the "context" in which the scene or its events happen in ), dramatic pauses, cutaways, etc.

 Contrast this with the scenes from Chernobyl.
 Let's take for example the trial that's held in the fifth and last episode of the series, where Valery Legasov explains to the court why the nuclear reactor exploded.
-This entire scene is something like 10 minutes long, and he goes through the explanation and the description of the events at a moderate and clear pace.
+This entire scene is something like 30 minutes long, and he goes through the explanation and the description of the events at a moderate and clear pace.
 He explains the technicalities and the events in a clear and understandable manner, both for the in-movie court and for the out-movie viewers.
 There are dramatic pauses, there are cutaways (to eg. show the reactions of people sitting in the benches, or the judges), he even at one point accidentally drops one of the plaques he was using to visualize, causing a small disruption in the explanation, and so on and so forth.
+There are some flashbacks during his speech, which show what he is explaining.

 If this scene had been in the movie Oppenheimer it would have probably been less than 1 minute long.
 And this without making the overall runtime of the movie/episode any shorter.
 Meaning that there would have been like 10 times more scenes, each one extremely short and condensed, packed one immediately after the other, jumping all over the place.
 And this for the entirety of 3 hours.